mmphego/mmphego.github.io/_posts/2020-10-17-I-completed-my-100daysofcode-challenge-now-what.md

 # Conclusion

 Personally, I believe that these challenges are exceptional for everyone wanting to dedicate time and focus on learning something new in order to level up their skills.
-I know a lot more than what I knew 100+ days ago and I continue to learn on a daily basis even though I do not tweet about it.
 If you still need some inspiration head out to Twitter and just search for #100daysofcode and see what other people are involved in.

 Some of the key takeaways from this challenge for me were:
-- Try to learn something new every day, especially something outside your comfort zone.
+- Try to learn something new every day, especially something outside your comfort zone and consistency is key.
 - Find what really motivates you, this will help you push through the struggles of learning
 - Find a community or someone to partner with for support and inspiration.

-My hope in writing this post is that it may give you enough insight into the challenge and that it motivates you to take the challenge for yourself!
+I know a lot more than what I knew 100+ days ago and I continue to learn on a daily basis even though I do not tweet about it.
+However, I have started documenting my learning with [notion](https://www.notion.so/) and GitHub & GitHub projects.

 # Reference